Skip to main content

 5. Three points are awarded for completion of all six general education courses required in the practical nursing program with a C or higher.

-Once selected for the program, students are required to provide the following: drug screen, background check, physical exam showing ability to meet essential functions, record of immunizations, proof of medical insurance and American Heart CPR.
+Once selected for the program, students are required to provide the following: drug screen, background check, physical exam showing ability to meet essential functions, record of immunizations, proof of medical insurance and American Heart Association BLS CPR certification for the healthcare provider.
 All nursing courses must be passed with a minimum of 75 (C) in order to progress in the program.
 A nursing testing fee is assessed each semester.

 Suggested Prior to Program Admission